TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/ethfw_demos/05001_demo_ethfw_combined.md

 ## Inter-core Virtual Ethernet communication with VEPA {#ethfw_intercore_communication_vepa}

-**Note:** From SDK 9.1 or later we support VEPA on J784S4.
+**Note:** VEPA is supported on J784S4 only, from SDK 9.1 or later.

 ### For J784S4 using Virtual Ethernet Port Aggregator (VEPA)

-VEPA or hairpin mode allows the traffic to return to the same port (host port in our case) at which it ingressed on.
+VEPA or hairpin mode allows the traffic to return to the same port (host port in this case) at which it ingressed on.
 It enables to forward broadcast and multicast packets directly to clients via host port increasing intercore virtual ethernet communication performance.
 VEPA is enabled by default for J784S4 for all clients.